 In particular, minimizing the number of replications and their length is necessary to obtain reliable statistics.
-In order to decide the number of replication the model must run some initial set of replication so that sample average, standard deviation and confidence interval are computed.
+215 In order to decide the number of replication the model must run some initial set of replication so that sample 216 average, standard deviation and confidence interval are computed.

-IV.
+11 IV.
 Result and Discussion

 Based on recorded arrival times, the inter arrival time and service time are found out.
 Using the input analyzer module of the software, the probability distribution for inter-arrival time and service time are found out.
 The inter arrival time of the customers followed the exponentially distribution (Square Error: 0.009100 and corresponding p-value = 0.329) with a mean of 29 seconds.
 The service time is a Poisson distribution (Square Error: 0.049503 and corresponding p-value = 0.263) with a mean of 44.3 seconds.
+To verify the model, the Arena developed model was tested in different running conditions to know whether the outputs are logical and consistent or not.
+Through this mechanism the model was verified.